Tom Radulovich, Executive Director

 He has served as an elected director of the Bay Area Rapid Transit District since 1996, where he has advocated for reinvestment and renovation of the BART system, and improving BART practices in the areas of sustainability, accessibility, customer service, architecture and urban design, and the creation of transit villages at BART stations.

 Beth Byrne joined the Livable City team as the volunteer Activity Coordinator in 2009.
 In 2012 she was promoted to Program Manager, with a diverse set of responsibilities for both Sunday Streets and Livable City.
-Beth provides essential support for Sunday Streets including graphic design, community outreach, and manage Sunday Streets’ social media.
+As a program director, Beth focuses on outreach and building fantastic free programming, along with providing critical support for Sunday Streets with graphic design, community outreach, and managing Sunday Streets’ social media.
 Beth serves as the primary contact for activity leaders, and is responsible for coordinating, placing and promoting the diverse line up of activities along each Sunday Streets route.
 Beth holds Bachelor Degrees in both Photography and Graphic Design, and has worked with a number nonprofit organizations in the Bay Area.

-Liza Pratt, Sunday Streets Volunteer and Logistics Manager
+Liza Pratt, Sunday Streets Program Director: Logistics and Volunteers

 Liza Pratt joined Sunday Streets team in 2012 as Volunteer Coordinator through the San Francisco Bicycle Coalition (SFBC), the organization contracted by Livable City to manage Sunday Streets Volunteer Program.
-She joins Livable City in 2013 to take on the expanded role of Volunteer and Logistics Manager for Sunday Streets – a newly created position to oversee Sunday Streets in-house volunteer operation.
+She joined Livable City in 2013 to take on the expanded role as a program director, leading Volunteers and Logistics for Sunday Streets – a newly created position to oversee Sunday Streets in-house volunteer operation.
 Prior to her work with Sunday Streets, Liza was Program Manager for SFBC’s Great Streets Project, a two-year program designed to support and augment work on sustainable transportation projects led by City agencies and community advocates.
 Liza holds a Bachelors Degree in Environmental Science from the University of North Carolina and has worked on a variety of sustainable transportation programs and initiatives on both coasts of the United States.

 Livable City internships present rewarding opportunities to make San Francisco a more livable and sustainable city, and interns can earn class credit, develop research, writing, public speaking, and advocacy skills, and gain valuable experience for folks applying to schools or seeking careers in the transportation, planning, landscape, and environmental fields.